To have a workplace where all staff can thrive, first, we need to take a look at our own biases.

 This option allows you to craft a session tailored to fully meet the needs of your museum or cultural space.

-We can create customized docent training using your current show or permanent collection, or deliver training to help your board shape a strategic and inclusive vision, and more.
+We can create customized museum guides and educator training using your current show or permanent collection, or deliver training to help your board shape a strategic and inclusive vision, and more.
 These workshops are totally customized according to your needs and priorities.

 Designed to foster connection and community, this weekly one-hour club uniquely gathers colleagues, regardless of their title or position, into honest and critical conversation.